micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 - **outcome**: success criteria to consider the user story delivered

 Specifically, there are usually three key categories user stories related to data science work
 - **data wrangling**: collect the data required.
 User: data scientist.
-Value: able to utilise the data
+Value: able to utilise the data.
+Artifact: dataset ready to be used.
 - **exploratory data analysis**: analyse the data to understand how to use it.
 User: data scientist.
-Value: clarity about what to do with the data
+Value: clarity about what to do with the data.
+Artifact: report about analysis outcome and choices.
 - **data modelling**: build a machine learning model.
 User: data engineer.
-Value: have a machine model to be deployed as a tool
+Value: have a machine model to be deployed as a tool.
+Outcome: Python or R code with the predictive model.

 Ultimately, the tool is automatically running the machine learning model and advising the end user about an action to take.